-Anyone driving through D.C. may only use hands-free cell phones.
+Anyone driving through D.C. may only use hands-free electronic device.
 However, if it's an emergency situation (such as to call law enforcement), a conventional cell phone may be used.

-Drivers with learner's permits and school bus drivers may not use any sort of cell phone while driving, unless it's for an emergency situation.
+Drivers with learner's permits and school bus drivers may not use any sort of cell phone or electronic device while driving, unless it's for an emergency situation.

 All drivers, regardless of license status, are banned from texting while behind the wheel.

-You must turn on your headlights when driving anytime from 30 minutes after sunset until 30 minutes before sunrise, as well as whenever you can't clearly see 500 feet ahead of your vehicle.
+You must turn on your headlights when driving anytime just after sunset until just before sunrise, as well as whenever you can't clearly see 500 ft ahead of your vehicle.

-High beams can't be used within 500 feet of approaching traffic, or when within 300 feet of a vehicle traveling in your direction.
+High beams can't be used within 500 ft of approaching traffic, or when within 300 ft of following a vehicle traveling in your direction.

 Everyone riding in a vehicle must wear a seat belt or be contained by an appropriate safety system.

-Although it's not required, children under 12 should ride in the rear seat of the vehicle.
+Although it's not required, children under 12 years old should ride in the rear seat of the vehicle.

-Passengers under the age of three must be properly secured in an approved child safety seat located in the rear seat of the vehicle.
-It's worth noting that the National Highway Transportation Safety Administration (NHTSA) recommends that safety seats be used for kids up to age eight, though states set their own rules.
+Passengers under 3 years old must be properly secured in an approved child safety seat located in the rear seat of the vehicle.

 Although the district doesn't have any specific laws pertaining to leaving children unattended in a vehicle, anyone who knowingly or intentionally engages in conduct that places the health of a child in serious risk can be charged with an offense.